The Ultimate Marquee Wedding Guide

 Published date: 8th July 2021 | Author: Hollie Bond

-Everything you need to know about planning the perfect marquee wedding, from the cost and where to put them to how to decorate them and the different styles to choose from.
+Everything you need to know about planning the perfect marquee wedding, from the cost based on your wedding budget and where to put them to how to decorate them and the different styles to choose from.

 Planning a marquee wedding can be quite a lot of work though, as you may need to source a lot of equipment and hire items of furniture, so you need to know what you’re doing and give yourself plenty of time to plan.